 After hours of delays due to worn out equipment and railroad accidents, President Lincoln’s train arrived in Gettysburg after dark on the evening of November 18, 1863.
 The next day, he visited the train station again, this time to take the 6 p.m. train back to Washington, D.C.
 This train station, now known as the Gettysburg Lincoln Railroad Station, is what allowed the President to participate in the dedication of the Gettysburg National Cemetery.
 Without the quick and easy transit in and out of the town of Gettysburg, David Wills’ late invitation to the president to make “a few appropriate remarks” may not have been received in enough time for the President to respond or even arrive in time for the event.

-Today you can visit the Gettysburg Lincoln Railroad Station three seasons of the year to learn about President Lincoln’s visit in 1863.
+While closed for remodeling right now, soon you will be able to visit the Gettysburg Lincoln Railroad Station to learn about President Lincoln’s visit in 1863.

 After arriving in Gettysburg and departing his train, President Lincoln and a crowd of onlookers made their way one block south to the center of Gettysburg, then known as the Diamond and today known as Lincoln Square, to a large three-story red brick home owned by a prominent lawyer, David Wills.
 Wills was not only instrumental in the creation of the Gettysburg National Cemetery, personally purchasing the 17 acres of land the cemetery now encompasses, but he also personally invited the main speakers for the day, Edward Everett and President Abraham Lincoln.

-Today you can visit the David Wills House and see where President Lincoln stayed the night before delivering the Gettysburg Address, as well as learn about the legacy of his visit.
+While the inside of the house is currently closed, you can you can stand outside the David Wills House and see where President Lincoln stayed the night before delivering the Gettysburg Address, as well as learn about the legacy of his visit.

 Today, this same one-mile route can be followed from the Wills House to the Taneytown entrance of the Gettysburg National Cemetery.